Movement for Islamic Reform in Arabia

-According to a 2005 United States Department of State report on human rights in Saudi Arabia, MIRA was founded in 1996 as a splinter of the Committee for the Defense of Legitimate Rights, both of which "continued to advocate overthrowing the [Saudi] monarchy by force."
-The report adds: "In December 2004 police arrested 21 persons for taking part in Jeddah in an antigovernment protest sponsored by MIRA, whose leader, Sa'ad al-Faqih, was a supporter of international terrorism."
+According to a 2005 United States Department of State report on human rights in Saudi Arabia, MIRA was founded in 1996 as a splinter of the Committee for the Defense of Legitimate Rights, both of which "continued to advocate overthrowing the (Saudi) monarchy by force."
+The report adds: "In December 2004 police arrested 21 persons for taking part in Jeddah in an anti-government protest sponsored by MIRA, whose leader, Sa'ad al-Faqih, was a supporter of international terrorism."